jbavari/cordova-deploy/README.md

 You can specify the api key, ios app id, and android app id from the command line with their proper parameters.

-To build and deploy the cordova iOS and Android application to HockeyApp, run the following command in your shell with the following parameters:
+To build and deploy the cordova iOS and Android applications to HockeyApp, run the following command in your shell with the following parameters:
 `cordova-deploy --build --ios --android --hockey --apikey some_api_key --iosid some_ios_app_id --andid some_android_app_id`

 There is a second option, in the root level of your project, add a file named hockey.json that looks something like this: